Luis Peñalver: Mexican and Venezuelan leagues

+Post-playing career and legacy

 Following his retirement, Peñalver joined the Leones del Caracas coaching staff.

 Peñalver etched his name in the Venezuelan League records books by holding top ten spots in several pitching statistics.
 He is tied with Carrao Bracho in second place for the most seasons played (23), surpassed only by Giovanni Carrara (24).
 He also ranks second in innings (1516 1/3) to Bracho (1769 2/3), third in wins (84) behind Bracho (109) and Diego Seguí (95), fourth in strikeouts (748), fifth in complete games (45), and eighth in relief games (225) for all pitchers with at least 500 innings of work.
 All of his spots still intact to the present day.

 In 2008, Peñalver gained induction in the Venezuelan Baseball Hall of Fame and Museum.
 He was inducted as well in the Hall in 2015, when the entire 1959 Pan American Games champion team was honored.